The Ultimate Agency Project Management Checklist [Download]

 Your project budget will be made up of different direct and indirect costs, with a small amount assigned for contingency reserve.

-Once you have an idea how long a project is going to take and how much resources you need (coming right up in the checklist!), you can calculate the approximate total for the direct and indirect costs.
+Once you have an idea how long a project is going to take and how many resources you need (coming right up in the checklist!), you can calculate the approximate total for the direct and indirect costs.

 □ Determine the direct costs